Salter Point

 AreaSearch analysis of residential development drivers sees Salter Point recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Salter Point had approximately 3 dwellings receiving development approval annually.
-Between FY-21 and FY-25, around 16 homes were approved, with an additional 2 approved in FY-26 to date.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates that Salter Point has experienced around 3 dwellings receiving development approval annually.
+Approximately 16 homes were approved over the past five financial years, from FY-21 to FY-25, with an additional 2 approved so far in FY-26.

-New building activity in Salter Point shows an equal split between standalone homes (50.0%) and medium to high-density housing (50.0%).
+New building activity shows an equal split between standalone homes (50.0%) and medium to high-density housing (50.0%).
 This focus on higher-density living creates more affordable entry points and caters to downsizers, investors, and first-home buyers.
-This represents a notable shift from the area's existing housing composition, which is currently 85.0% houses.
-This change could indicate decreasing availability of developable sites and reflect changing lifestyles and the need for more diverse, affordable housing options.
-With approximately 456 people per dwelling approval, Salter Point shows a developed market.
-According to the latest AreaSearch quarterly estimate, future projections show Salter Point adding around 915 residents by 2041.
+This represents a notable shift from the area's existing housing composition, which is currently 85.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
+With around 456 people per dwelling approval, Salter Point shows a developed market.
+Future projections show Salter Point adding approximately 915 residents by 2041, according to the latest AreaSearch quarterly estimate.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development